edspencer/bragdoc-ai/features/brag-rename/log.md

 - Updated plan.md to mark Phase 4 as completed
 - All tests are passing

+### 16:44-16:51 - Core Type Updates (Part 3)
+- Updated ExtractedAchievement to be a subset of Achievement using Pick
+- Fixed date handling in generator.ts to properly handle null dates
+- Updated single-brag generator to use achievement instead of brag
+- Removed unused Achievement import from context-brag/types.ts
+- Updated all eval files to use consistent Achievement terminology
+- Added next steps to plan.md for final review and testing

 ### Current Status
 Completed Phase 2, 3, and 4.
 All major type definitions, eval files, components, and tests have been updated.